 Also known as business, administrative or operations managers, office managers are responsible for organising all of the administrative activities that facilitate the smooth running of an office.

-To carry out your duties you'll need excellent organisations skills, strong IT knowledge, the ability to prioritise, team working skills and interpersonal communication skills, oral and written.
+To carry out your duties you'll need excellent organisations skills, strong IT knowledge, the ability to prioritise, teamworking skills, interpersonal and communication skills such as speaking, listening and writing.

 For further information, see office manager.

 Opportunities are available with any company that makes a product, whether technical, financial or manufactured.

 Learn more about a career as a product manager.

 Aiming to maximise profits while minimising costs, retail managers are responsible for the day-to-day running of stores or departments.
 You'll ensure promotions are run to the company's standards and make sure that staff work towards targets.

 Although open to all graduates, an HND or degree in business studies, fashion management, marketing, and retail management may increase your chances.

 Gain an insight into the role of a retail manager and discover 6 questions to ask in a retail management interview.

 Working to advise organisations on potential risks to the profitability or existence of the company, you'll identify and assess threats, put plans in place if things go wrong and decide how to avoid, reduce or transfer risks.

 Technical acumen, decision-making and problem-solving ability, planning and organisational skills, commercial awareness and the ability to understand broad business issues are essential to the role.

 Discover what it takes to become a risk manager.